-Today, Amazon and Global Optimism announced that Henkel has joined The Climate Pledge, a commitment to be net-zero carbon by 2040—a decade ahead of the Paris Agreement’s goal of 2050.
-Signify, which already achieved carbon neutrality earlier this year, is also joining The Climate Pledge to collaborate with other signatories and sharing best practices.
+Amazon and Global Optimism are announcing that Henkel and Signify have joined The Climate Pledge, a commitment to be net zero carbon by 2040—a decade ahead of the Paris Accord’s goal of 2050.
+Thirteen organisations have now signed The Climate Pledge.

 “By signing The Climate Pledge, companies around the world are taking collective action to protect our planet from the catastrophic impacts of climate change,” said Jeff Bezos, Amazon founder and CEO.
 “We welcome Henkel as they join us in our commitment to be net-zero carbon by 2040, a decade ahead of the Paris Agreement.
 We are also excited for Signify, which achieved carbon neutrality earlier this year, to join The Climate Pledge with the goal of collaborating with other signatories and sharing best practices.
 These companies are demonstrating important leadership as they help us accelerate the transition to a low-carbon economy and protect the planet for future generations.”

-Henkel’s commitment to leadership in sustainability has been embedded in its corporate culture for decades.
-The company has been working closely with Amazon to promote sustainable innovation—for example, to enhance customer experience through new and sustainable packaging.
-Henkel’s long-term goal is to become climate-positive by 2040.
-In the near term, the company plans to reduce the carbon footprint of its production by 65% by 2025 and 75% by 2030.
-By 2030, 100% of the electricity Henkel uses to power its operations will come from renewable sources.
-And by 2040, Henkel aims to have converted all remaining fossil fuels used in production to climate-neutral alternatives and supply surplus carbon-neutral energy to third parties.
-In addition, Henkel wants to leverage its brands and technologies to help customers, consumers, and suppliers save 100 million tons of CO2 in a ten-year period from 2016 to 2025.
+By 2040, Henkel aims to have converted all remaining fossil fuels used in production to climate-neutral alternatives and supply surplus carbon-neutral energy to third parties.
+In addition, Henkel wants to leverage its brands and technologies to help customers, consumers and suppliers save 100 million tonnes of CO2 in a ten-year period from 2016 to 2025.

-Signify, the world leader in lighting, is another new member of The Climate Pledge.
+Signify, a world leader in lighting systems, has been a sustainability leader for many years.
 At the United Nations Climate Change Conference (COP 21), in Paris, in December 2015, Signify committed to achieve carbon neutral operations in 2020.
-Last September, it announced that it had reached this milestone and plans to double its positive impact on the environment and society by 2025.
-Signify will join The Climate Pledge to share its experience, and to help and encourage other signatories to advance their own carbon reduction programs.
+Last September, it announced that it had reached this milestone and plans to double its positive impact on the environment and society in 2025.
+Its reason for joining The Climate Pledge is to share its experience, and to help and encourage other signatories advance their own carbon reduction programmes.

-“We are pleased to join The Climate Pledge community as it mobilizes companies to meet the goals of the Paris Agreement 10 years early,” said Harry Verhaar, Signify Head of Global Public and Government Affairs.
-“We are committed to sharing best practices with other companies from our own journey to carbon neutrality in 2020, and to ramp up our positive impact on the environment and society.”
+“We are proud to join The Climate Pledge community, as it mobilises companies to meet the goals of the Paris Agreement, 10 years early,” said Harry Verhaar, Signify Head of Global Public and Government Affairs.
+“We are committed to sharing best practices with other companies from our own journey to carbon neutrality, and to ramp up our positive impact on the environment and society.”